jollity is efficiency!

 Suomenlinna is reached via ferry, operating 1-3 times an hour throughout the day.
 Ferries are part of Helsinki public transport, and depart from Kauppatori in the middle of Helsinki.
 The ride takes approximately 15 minutes, after which there’s a 1km walk from the ferry terminal to the larp venue.
 Transportation can be arranged to participants to whom walking is not an option.

-Participants are expected at the venue on Thursday, January 7th, between 3-5pm.
+Participants are expected to arrive at the venue on Thursday between 3-5pm.
 After mandatory workshops on Thursday and Friday, the larp is played as three separate acts during Friday and Saturday.
 All nights are offgame and off-site.

-For a smaller budget it's worth checking out Hostel Suomenlinna.
+For a smaller budget it's worth checking out Hostel Suomenlinna close to the larp site.
 Unfortunately, they have limited availability, so not everyone who needs accommodation can stay there.
 Participants interested in this option should do their own booking.

 Couch-surfing at local larpers’ homes is a valid option for accommodation in Helsinki.
 Organizers will help connect possible hosts and guests, but cannot take responsibility for individual sleeping arrangements.